mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 type like `MyGADT a b c`, you just need to project into a `forall (p :: k1 -> k2 -> k3 -> Type)`.

-I believe I have read somewhere that the two methods here (runtime equality witness vs. higher-kinded eliminator) are not actually fully identical with each other, and there are GADTs where one would work and not the other ... but I can't remember where I read this and I'm also not big-brained enough to figure out what those situations are.
+I believe I have read somewhere that the two methods discussed here (runtime equality witness vs. higher-kinded eliminator) are not actually fully identical in their power, and there are GADTs where one would work and not the other ... but I can't remember where I read this and I'm also not big-brained enough to figure out what those situations are.
 But if you, reader, have any idea, please let me know!